-‘Queer Eye’ Star Jonathan Van Ness Reveals He Is HIV Positive, Sold Sex In Emotional New Memoir
+‘Queer Eye’ Star Jonathan Van Ness Reveals He Is HIV-Positive, Sold Sex In Emotional New Memoir

 Van Ness also opened up about his past, noting that he struggled with an addiction to cocaine and methamphetamine and was sexually abused as a child.
 Things got so bad that at one point, he turned to selling himself in order to pay for his addictions.
 He went to rehab twice to tackle his issues, but relapsed both times.
 Eventually, he flunked out of college and became a hairdresser, and the rest, as they say, is history.

 The Queer Eye star has had a difficult month.
-On top of being forced to be vulnerable during the release of his book, he also lost his beloved kitty after it fell out of a window at his home, as The Inquisitr previously reported.
+On top of being forced to be vulnerable during the release of his book, he also lost his beloved cat after it fell out of a window at his home, as The Inquisitr previously reported.